 All pupils in our Prep School study French twice a week and in our 11s and 12s, they also benefit from regular one to one sessions with our French assistants.

-In the 10s, 11s and 12s, our pupils are taught French in sets based on level and ability.
+In the 10s pupils are still taught in form groups and in the 11s and 12s they are taught in sets based on level and ability.
 They have two lessons a week, during which the four main skills of listening, speaking, reading and writing are practised regularly and equally but we also aim to develop pupils’ cultural awareness of the countries where the target language is spoken.
 Teaching pupils how to use key grammar rules and structures is also important as we want pupils to become independent users of the target language who can communicate effectively in various situations.

 Our bilingual French speakers attend a weekly French lesson where French is taught at native speakers’ level.